monarch-initiative/HpoWorkshop/docs/xspecies.rst

 The AGR and Monarch Initiative websites offer good portals for exploring cross-species phenotype data.
 For these exercises, we will explore the
 AGR pages related to `Noonan syndrome 1 <https://omim.org/entry/163950>`_, which is caused by deleterious variants in the *PTPN11* gene.

 Go to the corresponding `PTPN11 page <https://www.alliancegenome.org/gene/HGNC:9644>`_.
-Answer the following questions
+Answer the following question:

 * How many human diseases are associated with mutation in *PTPN11*?
 (Feel free to work with another gene of your choice).